Bombshell Report Claims Saudis Hacked Jeff Bezos’ Phone, ‘National Enquirer’ Company Lied About It

 The Saudi government was behind a hack of Amazon founder Jeff Bezos’ phone that uncovered evidence of an affair and led to a threat from the National Enquirer, a new report from a security expert claims.

-World renowned security expert Gavin De Becker reported on his findings in The Daily Beast on Saturday, saying he was hired by Bezos to find out how evidence of his relationship with Lauren Sanchez and allegedly lurid pictures of Bezos ended up in the hands of the tabloid newspaper.
+World-renowned security expert Gavin De Becker reported on his findings in The Daily Beast on Saturday, saying he was hired by Bezos to find out how evidence of his relationship with Lauren Sanchez and allegedly lurid pictures of Bezos ended up in the hands of the tabloid newspaper.

 De Becker recounted how in January, the National Enquirer published a special edition revealing a relationship Bezos was having with Sanchez after he had separated from his wife and before their divorce finalized.
 There had been rumblings that the government Saudi Arabia had been involved in hacking Bezos’ phone to obtain the evidence, but De Becker noted that the company was unusually vocal about identifying Lauren Sanchez’s estranged brother, Michael, as the source.